Last Updated on February 27, 2021 by Natalie Rabinowitz

 I never had the intention of moving to Colorado.
 But I was young and had the opportunity for new experiences and adventure.
 I moved from Boston with an x-boyfriend.
 We were offered a job over the phone to work at Copper Mountain.
 The old fashioned way before mobile phones and the internet!
 Finding a job was the undemanding part.
 Finding a place to live wasn’t as easy.

-We ended up living at the Tabor Grand Hotel in Leadville.
+We ended up living at the Tabor Grand Hotel.
 10,152 ft above sea level, and yes, you can feel it — a fabulous quirky old mining town whose population was over 15,000 in 1880.
 Leadville became the world’s largest silver and gold mining town.
 Dubbed the “Silver City” and the last home to Doc Holliday.

 Leadville has a unique charm.
 You are stepping back in time with the 1800’s architecture lining up on Main Street.
 Leadville is the city where the May Company department store (now a part of the Federated Department Stores) was established.
 Visit and enjoy a meal at the authentic Silver Dollar Saloon built in the mid-1800s.
 Check out the Delaware hotel and Western Hardware store as well.

 My favourite hangout was Frisco located in Summit County.
 A small mining town that has continued to flourish with people and traffic.
 The vibe is laid back, with friendly locals, amazing views, Lake Dillon that has an excellent bike path circling the Lake, and an abundance of endless hiking trails.
 Right next door is Silverthorne that has a large Outlet store post.
 If you are a shopper, it is a place to wander.
 I still call Frisco home.